juliendorra/3D-printable-sound-absorbers/README.md

-# 3D Printable Noise Absorbers
+# 3D Printable Sound Absorbers

 Noise absorbing structures targeted at Fused Deposition Modeling, low-cost, low definition 3D printers — the ones you can buy for $300 up to $2000.
 Based on acoustic research litterature from 1975 up to 2016.